All Workers Claiming the EITC Must:

 To Claim EITC With a Qualifying Child, the Child Must Pass All of the Following Tests:

-- A son or daughter (including an adopted child or child placed for adoption)
+- A son or daughter (including an adopted child or child lawfully placed for adoption)

-- Foster child placed by an authorized placement agency or court
+- Foster child placed by an authorized placement agency or a court with competent jurisdiction

 - Brother, sister, half brother, half sister, stepbrother, stepsister or a descendant of any of them